aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potx-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLSB via C++ or Online App" h2="POTX  to XLSB File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The POTX file format is a presentation template file used by Microsoft PowerPoint.
+It is a part of the Office Open XML (OOXML) format, which is a standard for storing and exchanging documents.
+It is used to store the design elements of a presentation, such as the background, fonts, colors, and other formatting.
+However, the POTX file format is not compatible with other applications, such as Microsoft Excel.
+Therefore, it is necessary to convert POTX files to a more compatible format, such as XLSB.

+<h2>How Aspose.Total Helps for POTX to XLSB Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert documents within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert POTX to XLSB.

+Using Aspose.Slides for C++, you can export POTX to HTML.
+This API provides a wide range of features for creating, manipulating, and converting presentations.
+It also supports a variety of formats, including POTX.
+After exporting the POTX file to HTML, you can use Aspose.Cells for C++ to convert the HTML to XLSB.
+This API provides a comprehensive set of features for creating, manipulating, and converting spreadsheets.
+It also supports a variety of formats, including XLSB.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTX file to XLSB within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSB.
+By using Aspose.Total for C++, you can easily convert POTX to XLSB within C++ applications in two simple steps.
+Firstly, you can use Aspose.Slides for C++ to export POTX to HTML.
+After that, you can use Aspose.Cells for C++ to convert the HTML to XLSB.
+This makes it easy to convert POTX files to a more compatible format, such as XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}